 It was stuffy in The Minister’s mahogany waiting room.
 The large doors where always closed.
-There were no windows in sight & though one could understand the security precautions being taken, the part one couldn’t understand was why the air-conditioning was never turned on.
-As a result, the room had the lingering smell of leather, lavender & woman’s perfume.
+There were no windows in sight and though one could understand the security precautions being taken, the part one couldn’t understand was why the air-conditioning was never turned on.
+As a result, the room had the lingering smell of leather, lavender and woman’s perfume.

-The young man seated on the long burgundy leather couch uncrossed his legs & then crossed them again.
-A thin layer of sweat sat on his brow & the collar of the black polo neck he was wearing seemed quite constricting.
+The young man seated on the long burgundy leather couch uncrossed his legs and then crossed them again.
+A thin layer of sweat sat on his brow and the collar of the black polo neck he was wearing seemed quite constricting.
 But he seemed nonchalant.
-He coolly wiped his brow with a handkerchief before looking at his watch.
-The time was 19h15.
+He coolly wiped his brow with a handkerchief before looking at his watc, the time was 19h15.
 He had been waiting for 30 minutes for Minister Zulu now.

 Zinzile Khumalo, The Minister’s secretary, was perhaps the most beautiful woman in the entire building.
 According to the whispers in the department, she was also the coldest.
 In fact it would not be too far of a stretch to label her as a bitch… until one took into account the gravity of her duty as gatekeeper of the Department Of State Security that is.

-She was not inclined to suffer fools or flattery & many a self important suit had found themselves cut down to the size of a bonsai as she put them firmly in their place before continuing to type calmly & stoically as they sat & waited to be attended by the Minister Of State Security.
+She was not inclined to suffer fools or flattery.
+Many a self important suit had found themselves cut down to the size of a bonsai as she put them firmly in their place before continuing to type calmly and stoically while they sat and waited to be attended by the Minister Of State Security.

-As he reached her desk he sat down on the corner & smiled at her.
-As abrupt as his action was, she didn’t flinch.
+As he reached her desk he sat down on a corner and smiled down at the rather busy looking woman.
+As abrupt as his action was, Zinzi didn’t flinch.
 In fact, she didn’t even look up at him until she had completed typing the sentence she had begun.
-Once she had finished typing she sat back, crossed her arms & looked up at him over her spectacles, her irritation more obvious than visible.
+Once she had finished typing she sat back, crossed her arms and looked up at him over her spectacles, her irritation more obvious than visible.

 “Yes?” she inquired.

 “Yes?” smiled the suave young gentleman in reply “I don’t recall asking anything.
-But if your answer is yes, then perhaps we could go & get something to eat?
-I don’t think the minister will be coming out any time soon.”
+But if your answer is yes, then perhaps we could go and get something to eat?
+I don’t think The Minister will be coming out any time soon.”

 Zinzile didn’t smile back.
 She looked down at the spot where he was sitting then back up at his face.
 The two stared at each other.
 Eventually she spoke up.

-The young man got up & put his hands up to show he meant no harm.
+John got up and put his hands up to show he meant no harm.
 He then walked over to one of the portraits hanging on the wall.
-The portrait was of Jimmy Kruger, former Minister Of Justice & infamous politician.
+The portrait was of Jimmy Kruger, former Minister Of Justice and infamous politician.